marciofva/frontend-delivery-project/README.md

 ### ADDRESS (HOME PAGE)

--	Enter a valid full address that is out of area
+-	Enter a valid full address that is out of the area ==> area not supported
--	Enter a valid full address that is within the area
+-	Enter a valid full address that is within the area ==> area supported
 -	Enter a non-existent address
 -	Enter an incomplete address
 -	Leave number field blank
 -	Enter letters in number field
 -	Enter special characters in number field
 -	Leave complemento field blank
--	Enter letters in complemento field
+-	Enter only letters in complemento field
+-	Enter only numbers in complemento field
 -	Enter special characters in complemento field
--	Validate if the displayed map in the screen corresponds to the address => Should be validated manually in frontend
+-	Validate if the displayed map in the screen corresponds to the inserted address => Should be validated manually in frontend, because it is the image (picture)

 ### PLACE ORDER (PRODUCT PAGE)

--	Validate if the category in dropdown is set “Todos” as default
+-	Validate if the category in dropdown is set “Todos” as a default.

--	Validate the characteristics of each product in screen, should have: o	Description o	Image o	Price
+-	Validate the characteristics of each product in screen, such as: o	Description o	Image o	Price